ssaring/sportstracker/sportstracker/docs/README.txt

 HRM files of S725).

 Users of the website PolarPersonalTrainer.com can open their exported exercise files (.ped extension) in ExerciseViewer.
-It's also possible to import all exported exercises with the included PolarPersonalTrainer-Importer utility.

 Requirements